kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 Use of the `Reason` field is encouraged.

 Use the `LastHeartbeatTime` with great caution - frequent changes to this field can cause a large fan-out effect for some resources.
+The name of this field also varies from resource to resource, sometimes it's called `LastProbeTime`, and other times it's called `LastUpdateTime`.

 Conditions should be added to explicitly convey properties that users and components care about rather than requiring those properties to be inferred from